ekqt/ekqtblog/src/data/how-to-use-a-development-server.md

 ## 2. Cleaning your directory

 1. You can safely delete the `favicon.svg` file and also remove the line 5 from your `index.html` file which links the icon.
-2. From your `index.html` file you can change your project's title from `<title>Vite App</title>` to a name of your choosing `<title>Test App</title>`.
+2. From your `index.html` file, you can change your project's title from `<title>Vite App</title>` to a name of your choosing `<title>Test App</title>`.
-3. From your `main.js` file delete the entire `document.querySelector` (lines 3 to 6) which is feeding the inner HTML into the html file.
+3. From your `main.js` file, delete the entire `document.querySelector` (lines 3 to 6) which is feeding the inner HTML into the HTML file.

 ## 3. Start working on your project

-If everything went well, go ahead and write something in your html file, hit save, open a browser window and go to [http://localhost:3000/](http://localhost:3000/).
+If everything went well, go ahead and write something in your HTML file, hit save, open a browser window and go to [http://localhost:3000/](http://localhost:3000/).
 You should be greeted with the following:

 ![Result](https://miro.medium.com/max/562/1*3MJHi0ikI-E3_f3141xAKw.png)